svadivazhagu/National-Water-Use-Choropleth/README.md

 - [*Cubehelix*](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) - County population
   - This scheme was developed by Dave Green for implementation in the astronomy field.
 This scheme was developed out of a lack of color schemes that had an increase in "the perception of the brightness of the colours used".
 The cubehelix scheme is studied extensively in Dave Green's 2011 [paper](http://astron-soc.in/bulletin/11June/289392011.pdf) at Cambridge University.
 The breakthrough in color perception that Green brought on is introducing a color scale that monotonically increased in perceived brightness in response to values in the data.
 According to Green's research, the cubehelix scale is extremely efficient when it comes to noting the difference in items across a large set of items.
 I used it in this project for this very case.
 I knew that there are a lot of counties in the USA(~3000 are represented in my visualization) and thus understanding differences in population(an attribute that typically stays the same within given regions of land) would be made far easier.
-Users can examine the difference in perceived brightness and understand the meaning of the graph easier, as it has been shown that humans are able to perceive light and color very well.
+Users can examine the difference in perceived brightness and understand the meaning of the map easier, as it has been shown that humans are able to perceive light and color very well.
 Translating the challenge in cognition to just mapping the differences in brightness out makes the amount of time spent understanding the relationship between county populations across America much faster.
 -   [*Magma*](https://bids.github.io/colormap/) - Groundwater consumption
-    - The magma color scheme was designed by Stéfan van der Walt and Nathaniel Smith for the `matplotlib` graphing library.
+    - The magma color scheme was designed by Stéfan van der Walt and Nathaniel Smith for the `matplotlib` maping library.
 These two scientists presented a [talk](https://www.youtube.com/watch?v=xAoljeRJ3lU) in 2015 regarding Scientific Computing with Python wherein they discussed the merits of their new color schemes.
 Essentially, their presentation was about designing a set of color scales that would not only be perceptually simple to measure differences in data but also comprehendable by people with color blindness.
 For the magma colormap specifically, they wanted to design a blue to red to yellow sequence as they found it was easy for those with colorblindness to read.
 Furthermore, they designed the scale such that it is
     > analytically perfectly perceptually-uniform, both in regular form and also when converted to black-and-white.

 This makes the interpretation of the scale feasible across many dimensions, which is why I chose it for this project.